auser/beehive/lib/erlang/README.markdown

 ===
   * Backend - A backend service to forward and route requests
   * App - An application with multiple backends
+  * Node - A machine that is capable of hosting applications
+  * Routing Node - A router node that is a part of the routing mesh

 TODO
 ===